stri4e/arthas/README.md

 # arthas
-This is reactor http annotation client
+This is Bean Post Processor for Spring Boot WebClient

 Sorry for tests (1.0-SNAPSHOT).
 It's into next release.